prajin-op/btp-s4hana-kyma-business-process-extension/README.md

 # SAP S/4HANA Extended Business Process Scenario in Kyma
 ## Description

 The main intent of this scenario is to complement an existing business process in an SAP solution – currently SAP S/4HANA with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.

 This application showcases:

-- Building applications on SAP Business Technology Platform (BTP) using [SAP Cloud Application Programming Model(CAP)](https://cap.cloud.sap/docs/)
+- Building applications on SAP Business Technology Platform (SAP BTP) using [SAP Cloud Application Programming Model (CAP)](https://cap.cloud.sap/docs/)
-- Consuming events from SAP S/4HANA on premise using [SAP Event Mesh](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
+- Consuming events from SAP S/4HANA on-premise using [SAP Event Mesh](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/df532e8735eb4322b00bfc7e42f84e8d.html)
-- Consuming REST APIs from SAP S/4HANA on premise using SAP Business Technology Platform Connectivity Service
+- Consuming REST APIs from SAP S/4HANA on premise using SAP BTP Platform Connectivity Service
 - Building and deploying a function in [SAP BTP Kyma Runtime, Serverless](https://kyma-project.io/docs/components/serverless)

 ## Business Scenario

-A business scenario is used to showcase how to build a S/4 HANA on premise extension Application on SAP BTP, Kyma runtime.
+A business scenario is used to showcase how to build a SAP S/4HANA on-premise extension Application on SAP BTP, Kyma runtime.

-John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever new Business Partners are added in the S/4HANA backend system of ACME Corporation.
+John who is an employee of Business Partner Validation Firm iCredible, which is a third-party vendor of ACME Corporation would like to get notifications whenever new Business Partners are added in the SAP S/4HANA backend system of ACME Corporation.
 John would then be able to review the Business Partner details in his extension app.
 He would proceed to visit the Business Partner’s registered office and do some background verification.
 John would then proceed to update/validate the verification details into the extension app.
-Once the details are verified, the Business Partner gets activated in the S/4HANA system of ACME Corporation.
+Once the details are verified, the Business Partner gets activated in the SAP S/4HANA system of ACME Corporation.

-- Custom extension application that works independently from S/4HANA.
+- Custom extension application that works independently from SAP S/4HANA.

-- Changes in S/4 communicated via events in real time to extension application.
+- Changes in SAP S/4HANA communicated via events in real time to extension application.

 - Compute intensive processing available on demand (using serverless).